vpon-sdk/vpon-sdk.github.io/en/seller-reporting-api.en.md

 | 400 Bad Request | Invalid Request |

+> **Note:**
-> **Note:** If there is any discrepancy between the data obtained and what is displayed on the Vpon Publisher Console, please refer to the data displayed on the Vpon Developer Console.
+> * If there is any discrepancy between the data obtained and what is displayed on the Vpon Publisher Console, please refer to the data displayed on the Vpon Developer Console.
+> * To avoid any issues with data retrieval, it is recommended to execute the API after 6:00 AM.

 [Vpon PDMKT Team]: mailto:partner.service@vpon.com